mateusns12/C-SRT-FileParser/README.md

 ````
 [user@DESKTOP C-SRT-FileParser]$ valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes -s ./clegend src/IronMan.srt
 ````
-Result, for 59 sec time shift
+Result, for 59 sec time shift:
 ````
 ==6218== HEAP SUMMARY:
 ==6218==     in use at exit: 0 bytes in 0 blocks